romanz/electrs/doc/install.md

 ```

 #### Preparing for cross compilation on a different (Debian-based) OS distribution/version
+*Note: Unless you run into the below mentioned libc (GLIBC) version issue, avoiding the approach described in this section is faster and requires less disk space on the build host.
+You may want to try the above cross compilation approach first and only use this one here as the last resort.*

 If your build system runs on a different OS distribution and/or release than the target system electrs is going to run on, you may run into `GLIBC` version issues like:
 ```